WanderingLuca/package-scanner/README.md

 - Fetch hooks are designed based on tanstac best practices and explained to AI withe docs to ve generated.
 - Tests for hooks is not provided due to time constraints.
 - Interfaces and types used could have terre own small library being generated automatically from swaggger.
+- A proper UI color palette and more structured UI components with standardization (e.g., using styled-components) were not implemented.

 # What you would improve with more time